webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 Why? **Users follow examples before reading documentation.**

-Users don't read your docs, but SUPPORT team does!
+## Users don't read your docs, but your SUPPORT team does!

 Most Support contracts are paying the Support team to read the docs for them. :roll

 (The PostgreSQL docs are excellent!)

+ChatDox, helps find where to look,but shoud not rely on answer from chat.
+(Hallucinations are a thing.)